GerritCodeReview/gerrit/Documentation/dev-readme.txt

 Gerrit Code Review - Developer Setup
 ====================================

-Apache Maven is needed to compile the code, and a SQL database to house the review metadata.
+Apache Maven or Facebook Buck is needed to compile the code, and a SQL database to house the review metadata.
 H2 is recommended for development databases, as it requires no external server process.

 Getting the Source